 Psychotherapy Description A. Individual Psychotherapy Each intern will carry a minimum of three long-term psychotherapy cases under at least two supervisors.
-B. Group Psychotherapy Each intern will co-lead groups in the FREE program.
+B. Group Psychotherapy Each intern will be assigned one yearlong cognitive rehabilitation group.
+The intern will co-lead this group that teaches the acquisition of skills of daily living and prosocial interpersonal interaction.
+In addition to the cognitive rehabilitation group, two short-term groups will be completed.
+A wide variety of groups are available, some of which include process, anger treatment, social skills, trial competency, relapse prevention for violent sex offenders, and various other specialty groups.
 Psychological Assessments Description A. Assessments/Evaluations (18) Each intern will complete 18 psychological reports.
 At least 10 assessments will be comprehensive neuropsychological batteries.
-During the course of the year the intern must administer, score, and write up 3 MMPI-2 or PAI and 7 WAIS-IVs.
-There will also be at least one court report.
-The intern will complete one case conceptualization (in the Clinical Practice seminar).
+During the course of the year the intern must administer, score, and write up 5 MMPI-2/MMPI-2-RF or PAI and 7 WAIS-IVs.
+There will also be at least court report and one behavioral support plan.
 Cross-Cultural Competency Description A. Psychotherapy At least one therapy patient will be of a different cultural-ethnic heritage from the intern.
 At least one consultation will be obtained from a psychologist with a similar cultural heritage to the patient.
 This will form the basis for the cultural formulation.
 B. Assessment Working through interpreters is a necessary skill for psychologists.
 Therefore, at least one evaluation/assessment will be conducted on a patient of a different language than the intern.
 During this time, in addition to supervision, the intern will obtain consultation from one of the designated multicultural experts.